 What Council does to recognise Indigenous Australians

-- Flies the Aboriginal flag and the Australian flag at Council buildings.
+- Flies the Aboriginal and Torres Strait Islander flags and the Australian flag at Council buildings.

 - Invites Wurundjeri Elders (traditional land owners) to do Welcome to Country to open significant civic events.